DATA_CLEANER

 • fit(X)

-Analyzes the data and learns the imputation strategy from the input DataFrame X.
+Analyzes the data and learns the outlier handling configuration from the input DataFrame X.

 • transform(X)

-pd.DataFrame Applies the learned imputation to the DataFrame X and returns the transformed data.
+Applies the learned strategy to X and returns the transformed pd.DataFrame.

 • fit_transform(X)

-pd.DataFrame A convenient method that performs the fit and transform operations in a single step.
+Convenience method that performs fit and transform in one step.

 Model Usage Examples